slrenne/PROMETheus/README.md

-# PROMETheus
+# PROMETheus (PReOperative Mitosis Estimator Tool)

-## PROMETheus (PReOperative Mitosis Estimator Tool) -- An App to Predict Mitotic Count on the Surgical Specimen in GIST.
+## An App to Predict Mitotic Count on the Surgical Specimen in GIST.

 ### Introduction.
 Accurate preoperative risk stratification in Gastrointestinal Stromal Tumors (GISTs) is crucial for determining the need for neoadjuvant therapy.
 However, existing methods, such as biopsy-based mitotic count assessment, suffer from limitations such as tumor heterogeneity and sampling bias.
 To address this, we developed an innovative App that enhances patient stratification accuracy.